ricardoyepez01/assignment-17.1/README.md

 * Given the challenges with such an unbalanced data set, the main recommendation is to further improve the data engineering process and apply more elaborate techniques to reduce that condition
-* Cycle through the tuning process with that new set of data and assess any improvement in performance, which may yield a differnt outcome for the best model to use
+* Cycle through the tuning process with that new set of engineered data and assess any improvement in performance, which may yield a different outcome for the best model to use
 * Priority should be put on working with the two best models identified in this initial assessment

 ----